Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Because Google maintains the apps, they also handle any troubleshooting headaches.
 You don't have to worry about upgrades or software patches.
 You will always have the latest version.
 And because the software will seamlessly grow with you, you don't have to worry about having 10 employees or 10,000 employees.

-The best part about Google Business Apps?
+The best part about G Suite Business?
 It frees you from one location.
 Perhaps your team is throughout the world.
 There's no need to bring them to a meeting room.
-You can have video conferences via GMAIL and collaborations through Google Business Apps.
+You can have video conferences using Google Hangouts Meet and collaborate in Sheets and Docs through Google's Business Apps (G Suite).
 It's easy to get everyone literally on the same page.
 At the same time.
 In fact, your team can collaborate and share results in real time.

 Google has many popular business apps.
 Here are some of the most used: